mobilecoinofficial/forest/README.md

 To get familiarised with deploying and running a forest bot, we've provided a short tutorial to teach you how to deploy hellobot.

-# High Level #
+## High Level Overview ##

+In this tutorial you will:

  * Install Pre-Requisites.
- * Install Signal-CLI to register an account.
+ * Install Signal-CLI and register a Signal account for your bot.
- * Register an account with a phone number of your choice.
  * Deploy the bot!

+ At the end there's extra information and a guide on how to contribute.

 ## Installing Prerequisites ##